whosstranger/AutomaticScanner/README.md

 When the scan is finished you will be asked if you want to save the information.

-When you say "Y" it will save to the current address.
+If the answer is "Y" the information will be saved in the current directory.

 Selection 4. 🕵️‍♂️